-The Produced Water Society is celebrating the 30th anniversary of its Annual Seminar.
+The Produced Water Society celebrated the 30th anniversary of its Annual Seminar on Feburary 11th-13th 2020.
 As the longest running technical conference fully dedicated to produced water, PWS couldn’t be prouder of the contributions its members have made to water operations in the industry, or more excited about the years ahead.

-To mark our 30th anniversary, the Annual Seminar will be bigger and more wide-reaching than ever.
-It will tackle the future of produced water management on a global scale, addressing produced water issues in diverse geologies including offshore, onshore, conventional and unconventional operations.
+To mark the 30th anniversary, the Annual Seminar, held in Houston, was bigger and more wide-reaching than ever.
+It tackled the future of produced water management on a global scale, addressing produced water issues in diverse geologies including offshore, onshore, conventional and unconventional operations.
 Although each face their own unique challenges, a wide array of opportunities lie in finding common solutions, sharing experiences, and disseminating best practices.

-This year’s Seminar will take the collaboration synonymous with Produced Water Society meetings to the next level, diversifying the challenges tackled by the program and bringing new solutions to the fore that have the potential to reshape the future of produced water management globally.
+This year’s Seminar successfully took the collaboration synonymous with Produced Water Society meetings to the next level, diversifying the challenges tackled by the program and bringing new solutions to the fore that have the potential to reshape the future of produced water management globally.

-Produced in collaboration with Global Water Intelligence and Water in Oil, this year’s Produced Water Society Seminar is set to be the most successful event yet.
+Produced in collaboration with Global Water Intelligence and Water in Oil, this year’s Produced Water Society Seminar was the most successful event yet.

 The mission of the Produced Water Society is to improve produced water management to the benefit of the environment and the industry by fostering dynamic discussions and opportunities for water professionals to learn from one another at our live events, luncheons, and growing online community.